ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ### New option for DNS configuration
 {: #relnotes_v22-dns}

 You can now select the deployment of a single Microsoft Windows Server Virtual Server Instance (VSI) for Microsoft Active Directory (AD) or two high availability Microsoft Windows virtual machines in the management cluster.
 For releases before V2.2, the single Microsoft Windows VSI for Microsoft AD was automatically deployed by default.
-The new option to select two Microsoft Windows virtual machines provides more privacy and the option to backup and restore the virtual machines that use the Veeam service.
+The new option to select two Microsoft Windows virtual machines provides more privacy and the option to back up and restore the virtual machines that use the Veeam service.

-You must provide 2 Microsoft Windows Server 2012 R2 licenses if you configure your instance to use the two Microsoft Windows virtual machines.
-Use the Microsoft Windows Server 2012 R2 Standard edition license and/or the Microsoft Windows Server 2012 R2 Datacenter edition license.
+You must provide two Microsoft Windows Server 2012 R2 licenses if you configure your instance to use the two Microsoft Windows virtual machines.
+Use the Microsoft Windows Server 2012 R2 Standard edition license or the Microsoft Windows Server 2012 R2 Datacenter edition license.
 You have 30 days to activate the virtual machines.
 {:note}

 For more information, see the *System settings* section in [Ordering vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_orderinginstance#system-settings)​.